How to stay safe online: Personal Information

 Where a website could pass on your information

-Of course, fake and scam websites probably won't be sticking to the line of the law, but checking privacy policies is the way to protect your information in the middle ground.
-Legally operating companies that may be on the borders of being unscrupulous, unethical or just not very consumer friendly.
+Of course, fake and scam websites probably won't stick to the law, but checking privacy policies is the way to be sure about what happens to your information on sites that fall into the middle ground - say, legally operating companies that are on the borders of being unscrupulous, unethical or just not very consumer friendly.

-These websites may otherwise provide a good service, but they may in turn sell on or otherwise distribute your information to partner companies, who may then start contacting you with advertising offers, or in worse case scenarios signing you up to paid services on the quiet.
+These websites may well provide a good service, but then sell on or otherwise distribute your information to partner companies, who may begin to contact you with advertising offers, or in worse case scenarios signing you up to paid services on the quiet.

-An example of this was in 2007 when Interflora passed on customer details to a company that automatically signed them up to a shopping discount program which charged £8 a month for membership.
+There's a good example of this from 2007, when Interflora passed on customer details to a company that automatically signed them up to a shopping discount program charging £8 a month for membership.

 Many customers were completely unaware of this until they noticed the money being taken from their accounts.